International First-Time Undergraduate Students

 - Official Secondary/High School Transcripts - "Transcript" refers to a course list, grade list, mark book or other document detailing classes and grades.

 - Submit an official transcript in English from the last high school/secondary school attended.
 A transcript is considered "official" only if imprinted with the issuing institution's official seal or is a certified true copy.
-Faxed or emailed transcripts are not acceptable.
+Faxed or emailed transcripts are not acceptable for full admission.

 - If the transcript is not in English, it must be accompanied by a certified literal English translation.